• Skip to primary navigation

 • Top with sheet of parchment paper (Be careful not to touch the mixture as it is very hot).

-• With a rolling pin, flatten mixture to approximately 1/4 inch (or whatever thickness your prefer).
+• With a rolling pin, flatten the mixture to approximately ¼ inch (or whatever thickness you prefer).

 • Transfer to cutting board.

-• Cut immediately into squares or diamonds as mixture gets hard as it cools down.
+• Cut immediately into rectangles, squares, or diamonds as the mixture gets hard as it cools down.

 Video